krakend/krakend-documentation/endpoints/lua.md

 You can use the following Lua functions to access and manipulate requests and responses in `"modifier/lua-proxy"` and `"modifier/lua-backend"` namespaces.

 ### Request functions (`request`)
 If you have a script that needs access to the request, use the `request` object in Lua.
 The request is set when KrakenD is about to do a call to the backend services.
-The `request.` functions are:
+The `request` functions are:

 *   `load()` (_Static_): The constructor to view and manipulate requests.
 E.g.: `local r = request.load()`. **Notice that the rest of the functions rely on this one**.
 *   `method()` (_Dynamic_): Getter that retrieves the method of the request.
 E.g.: `r:method()` could return a string `GET`.